 We’re in the small (and I mean small) village of Llívia in Cerdanya in northern Spain.
 We’re so far north that the town itself sits completely surrounded by France.

 Some villages chose France; some chose Spain.
-Llívia lives on (I’m sorry, I just couldn’t help it) being just the way it wants to be: Spanish.
+Llívia lives on (sorry!) being just the way it wants to be: Spanish.
 In just the place it already is: France.
-With an identity that’s distinctly Catalan.
+With an identity that's distinctly Catalan.

 “I had been a bad student,” he confesses.

-Where you or I might see a doughy base, a tomato topping, some cheese and whatever else you happen to have in the cupboard (or maybe that’s just me.
-If you’re interested in my experiences with Italian food then have a look over here), Martín saw ideas.
+Where most see a doughy base, a tomato topping, some cheese and whatever else you have in the cupboard, Martín saw ideas.
 Pizza ideas.